jsstrn/introspection-api/README.md

 # spike-csv-mongo

-This spike tries to upload `csv` files in MongoDB
+This spike shows how to upload `csv` files in MongoDB

 ## Checklist